-Notes: Panel A illustrates software investment along the firm size distribution for both the Treatment period (2001-2004, panel A.1) and the post-treatment period (2004-2008, panel A.2).
+Notes: Panel A illustrates software investment along the firm size distribution for the Treatment period (2001-2004, panel A.1) as well as year-by-year local-linear RD estimates with associated confidence intervals for our QCES sample period (2001-2007, panel A.2).
 Panel B shows analogous figures for hardware investment.
-For these figures we choose the optimal bandwidth and bin size to the left and the right of the 50 employee cutoff based on the methods described in Calonico et al. (2015).
-The lines are fitted fourth order polynomials.
-The graphs are based on the UK Quarterly Capital Expenditure Survey (QCES).
+The optimal bin size is based on the methods described in Calonico et al. (2015).
+The lines in panels A.1 and B.1 are fitted linear regression lines.
+Optimal bandwidth selection, robust estimation, and inference for panels A.2 and B.2 are based on Calonico et al. (2014).
+The underlying data are from the UK Quarterly Capital Expenditure Survey (QCES).